ar-android/AQuery/README.md

 }
 ```

-Add in you app build.gradle :
+Add the dependency in you app build.gradle :

 ```gradle
 implementation 'com.github.ar-android:AQuery:v1.0.0'